All Episodes

 It was just, it was obscene.

-Dick Durbin on the floor of the Senate comparing our troops to the Nazis and the Soviets who ran the gulags.
+So now, oh, Dick Durbin, Dick Durbin on the floor of the Senate comparing our troops to the Nazis and the Soviets who ran the gulags.

 And their supporters heard this and they believed it.

-All the stuff on Abu Ghraib and the pictures and the supposed torture at Club Gitmo.
+All the stuff on Abu Ghreb and the pictures and the supposed torture at Club Gitmo today drove their left base insane and infuriated the rest of us.

-In Iraq and Syria, this is all of his making.
+This is all of his making.

 A Democrat Party owns every bit of this.

-Well, now, because of all that, we've got this bloodthirsty enemy that everybody is really seriously worried about, more so than they were ever were about Al-Qaeda.
+Well, now, because of all that, we've got this bloodthirsty enemy that everybody is really seriously worried about, more so than they ever were about Al-Qaeda.

 And they have to be stopped.